jet-logic/jinjagen/README.md

 ---

-Here's a clear and concise **Delimiters** section for your README, explaining how delimiter switching works in Jinjagen:

----

 ## Delimiters Explained 🔠

 Jinjagen automatically adapts Jinja2 delimiters to avoid conflicts with different file types.
 You can also override this behavior manually.